Earn weekly rewards on your crypto

 United States, Afghanistan, American Samoa, The Bahamas, Botswana, Democratic People’s Republic of Korea, Ethiopia, Ghana, Guam, Iran, Iraq, Libya, Nigeria, Pakistan, Panama, Puerto Rico, Samoa, Saudi Arabia, Sri Lanka, Syria, Trinidad and Tobago, Tunisia, US Virgin Islands, Yemen

-Nations restrict airdrops for various reasons, but in the United States the main reason why residents can’t participate in them is because of securities laws.
-Effectively, airdropped tokens or tokens sold as part of a crowd sale are likely to be viewed by the Securities and Exchange Commission (SEC) as unregistered securities.
+Nations restrict airdrops for various reasons, but in the United States, the main reason why residents can’t participate in them is because of securities laws.
+Effectively, airdropped tokens or tokens sold as part of a crowdsale are likely to be viewed by the Securities and Exchange Commission (SEC) as unregistered securities.
 This would therefore open anyone who organized an airdrop to legal action.

 While the United States hasn’t banned airdrops, other nations have, with China being the most obvious example.
 As such, anyone caught participating in an airdrop in such a country runs the risk of prosecution.